Hornbills

 This bird resembles von der Decken’s hornbill (above), but has dense white spots on the wing-coverts.
 It is restricted to a rather small area in south-eastern South Sudan, south-western Ethiopia, north-eastern Uganda, and north-western Kenya.
 The population is decreasing.

-The name of this species was given in honour of Sir Frederick John Jackson (1860-1929), an English administrator, explorer, and ornithologist, who lived in Kenya.
+The name was given in honour of Sir Frederick John Jackson (1860-1929), an English administrator, explorer, and ornithologist, who lived in Kenya.

 Male Jackson’s hornbill, Lake Baringo, Kenya.
 This individual has a very pale head.
 Usually, males have a dark smudge around the eye.
 (Photo copyright © by Kaj Halberg)